KhalidAliFarah/Face-Recognition-For-Security-System-/README.md

 -  15 files

-# E Training Face Character Recognition Model
+# E Training For Face Character Recognition Model

 Now we are ready to train our model using Keras, Tensorflow.